How AI Decides Which Brands to Recommend

 When press coverage helps—and when it doesn’t

-AI doesn’t discover brands—it confirms them
+AI doesn’t discover brands—it confirms patterns

 Large language models rely heavily on categories to make sense of the world.
 Queries like “best,” “top,” or “recommended” require a clear comparison set.
 Brands that resist categorization or attempt to occupy too many positions at once often struggle here.
 If the model cannot confidently place a brand within a defined category, it cannot compare it fairly.
 Clear category signals act as anchors.
 They allow AI systems to evaluate relevance quickly and with greater confidence.